MarianneLawless/Machine-Learning-and-Statistics-Assessment-2019/README.md

 Python [3] packages scipy [2], keras [7], and jupyter [6].
 The project is worth 100%
 of your marks for this module, but it is broken into three parts, as follows.

+## Housing market data to measure the willingness to pay for clean air.

 (20%) Describe: Create a git repository and make it available online for the lecturer to clone.
 The repository should contain all your work for this assessment.
 Within the repository, create a jupyter [6] notebook that uses descriptive statistics and